MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 ## Create webpage variations for the experiment

 1. Go to the “Experiments” tab in site builder’s left nav bar.
 1. Click “Connect” to link to an experiment in the test connector or the third-party connector.
+1. Go through the wizard to choose the page or fragment to be experimented upon and generate the variations.
+    - Click here for more information on the page model.
+1. Make the required changes to the variations in the WYSIWYG editor.
+1. You can also optionally designate a “control” by not making any changes to it.

 > [!NOTE]
-> This compatiblity list is new as September 2018.
-The list will grow over time as devices are tested successfully and results are submitted to Microsoft.
+> The control in a web experiment refers to the experience that will remain unchanged throughout the duration of the experiment.
+This helps set the baseline metric for the experiment and identify the “winner”.

+1. Preview the variations and click on “Publish” to publish them.
+Note that this operation will publish all variations that belong to the experiment.